annie0sc/gdp-happy-health/Design Data/Contributions/Anshitha/README.md

 - I attended class online and after that I started working on jira tasks assigned to me sprint team.
 - I started creating usecase diagrams for [activity](https://github.com/annie0sc/gdp-happy-health/blob/master/Design%20Data/Updated/UseCases/Activity%20Usecase.PNG) entity and [challenge](https://github.com/annie0sc/gdp-happy-health/blob/master/Design%20Data/Updated/UseCases/Activity%20Usecase.PNG) entity.
 - Our team had a [zoom meeting](https://github.com/annie0sc/gdp-happy-health/blob/master/Design%20Data/Meetings/Zoom%20meeting%209-28.PNG) to discuss about the tasks we are going to do this week.
 - I started checking the work which i had done previously to check every thing is going good.
-This is jira [link](http://cs04.nwmissouri.edu/browse/FIT-175?filter=-4&jql=assignee%20in%20(currentUser())%20order%20by%20created%20DESC) for my tasks and updated some tasks as in progress and some tasks done.
+This is [Jira link](http://cs04.nwmissouri.edu/browse/FIT-246?filter=-4&jql=assignee%20in%20(currentUser())%20order%20by%20created%20DESC) for my tasks and updated some tasks as in progress and some tasks done.

 ## 2. Half day-2(300 Points)